-We offer a number of different wrap fee programs (each, a "Program" and collectively, the "Programs") as well as, where applicable, different portfolios within each Program (each, a "Portfolio" and collectively, the "Portfolios").
-For these Programs, we are the sponsor and, in certain Programs, the portfolio manager for Portfolios in the Program.
-A "wrap fee" is an annual fee paid by the Client that is intended to cover applicable services to the account, including investment advice and, where applicable, may include portfolio management, trade execution, clearing, settlements, custody, administrative and account reporting services provided by Stifel, as well as investment advice and/or portfolio management services provided by an Adviser to the Portfolio.
-To the extent that portfolio management or similar services are provided by Advisers, a portion of the wrap fee paid by the Client will be paid to such Advisers for their services - please refer to the section "Fees and Compensation" below for additional details about these our wrap fees (also called Advisory Account Fees).
-We generally manage accounts enrolled in wrap fee Programs with the same level of care as non-wrap fee Advisory accounts.
-Additional information about the Programs covered by this brochure is provided below.
+As set forth on the cover page, we offer our Clients access to a number of different wrap fee programs (each, a "Program" and collectively, the "Programs") sponsored by Stifel.
+A number of these Programs also have a variety of investment portfolios within each Program (each, a "Portfolio" and collectively, the "Portfolios").
+As set forth above, Stifel (not Century) is the sponsor for these Programs and also serves as portfolio manager for certain Portfolios in the Programs.
+In contrast, our Financial Advisors serve as portfolio managers only in connection with one Stifel wrap Program, the Solutions Program.
+A "wrap fee" is an annual fee paid by the Client that is intended to cover applicable services to the account, including our investment advice and, where applicable, may include portfolio management, trade execution, clearing, settlements, custody, administrative and account reporting services provided by Stifel, we well as investment advice and/or portfolio management services by Advisers to the Portfolios.
+To the extent that portfolio management or similar services are provided by Advisers retained by Stifel, a portion of the wrap fee paid by the Client will be paid to such Advisers for their services please refer to the section "Fees and Compensation" below for additional details about these Stifel's wrap fees (also called Advisory Account Fees).
+Accounts enrolled in Stifel's wrap fee Programs are treated with the same level of care as non-wrap fee Advisory accounts.

-Throughout this brochure and depending on the type of Program referenced, the term "Portfolio Manager" shall refer to, as applicable, i) Stifel where it or your Financial Advisor, as agent for Stifel, provides discretionary portfolio management services (e.g., in connection with our Solutions Program discussed below), and/or ii) an Independent Adviser or Affiliated Adviser to whom Stifel has delegated discretionary authority as a subadviser, such as manager-traded Portfolios in our Opportunity Program, or to whom you have otherwise granted investment discretion, such as an Adviser with whom you have entered into a separate investment advisory agreement within our Horizon Program.
+Throughout this brochure and depending on the type of Program referenced, the term "Portfolio Manager" shall refer to, as applicable, i) Century, whether the Financial Advisor, as agent for Century, provides discretionary portfolio management services (e.g., in connection with the Solutions Program discussed below), ii) Stifel where it provides discretionary portfolio management services, and/or (iii) an Independent Adviser or Affiliated Adviser to whom Stifel has delegated discretionary authority as a sub-adviser, such as manager-traded Portfolios in the Opportunity Program, or to whom you have otherwise granted investment discretion, such as an Adviser with whom you have entered into a separate investment advisory agreement within the Horizon Program.